stripe/connect-js/examples/rollup/README.md

 2. Compile and run the server

 ```
-Run yarn pack from connect-js and install the tarball in this folder
-yarn add file:stripe-connect-js-v1.0.0.tgz
-yarn run build
-yarn run server
+Run
+yarn local-test-install --> download packages from yalc cache
+yarn start --> runs rollup to compile and starts the server
 ```

 3. Go to [http://localhost:4242/index.html](http://localhost:4242/index.html)